idearium/idearium-lib/docusaurus/docs/encryption.md

 -   Change the encryption algorithm.
 -   Directly use the `encrypt` and `decrypt` functions exported by the library.
+-   Change the input and output encoding types.

 ### Encryption algorithms